 Dunedin: 14 June 2018.
 Workshop Leader: Diana Jones.
 This experientially based training includes both theoretical and practical components.
 As managers and leaders, your role is to help people shift from giving bureaucratic soulless responses to being helpful and purposeful.
 Why isn’t this easy?read more

-Christchurch: 19 – 20 May 2018.
+Christchurch: Workshop Postponed.
+New dates will be set as soon as possible..
 Workshop Leaders Sara Crane and Claire Guy.
 A professional development workshop for those who work or live with children.
 This workshop is suitable for carers, educators, parents, teachers, social workers therapists and anyone who spends time with children or wants to develop their own ability to be more playful.read more